betafcc/fv-fullstack-challenge/README.md

 - I would use [bun](https://bun.sh/) for the project, as it is already on 1.0 and I see it used all the time even by the [Vercel team](https://www.youtube.com/@VercelHQ) on NextJS videos

-- In the absence of bun, I added `tsx` to quickly check some functions, like when I was creating the service file and wanted to sanity-check the API.
+- In the absence of bun, I added `tsx` to quickly check some functions, eg when I was creating the service file and wanted to sanity-check the API response.
 In my experience this is as fundamental as unit testing.

 - I had prettier setup on my editor (~~VIM btw~~), so I didn't feel the need to setup a formatter, in a real project, I would, sharing the configuration and the recommended extension on `.vscode` folder